Thais hope flooded factories back up in 3 months

 About 30 riot police were deployed in an area of Pathum Thani to maintain order after residents destroyed a barrier.

-Yingluck assured victims in a Facebook message that they would be taken care of.
+Yingluck assured flood victims in a Facebook message that they would be taken care of.

-crocodiles have escaped from flooded farms and snakes searching for dry land have slithered into homes.

-(Additional reporting by Khettiya Jittapong, Bazuki Muhammad in BANGKOK and Chang-Ran Kim in TOKYO; Editing by Ron Popeski)
+(Additional reporting by Khettiya Jittapong, Bazuki Muhammad in BANGKOK and Chang-Ran Kim in TOKYO; Editing by Nick Macfie and Alex Richardson)